The Shop Will Be Closed From Friday 3rd October - Opening Again On Monday 6th October - We Are Still Operating Online

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.) -

-A first edition, first printing of ‘Trainspotting’, published by Secker and Warburg in 1993.
-A near fine book without inscriptions.
-Clean pages.
-Some wear to the corners and edges.
-Spine…
+A first edition, first printing of ‘The Dark Half’ published by Hodder and Stoughton in 1989.
+A near fine book (some spotting to the top edge) in like unclipped wrapper….

 (We don't keep all of our stock in the shop, so send us an email if you're planning a trip to see a particular author or book.)